 Next, visit the SERP from which you receive the most traffic.
 These are the places where you mostly rank.
 Double check the limits and optimize somewhere.
 You can work safely between 250 and 300 characters.
 You have to update your meta description tags as well.
 From the old limit of 160 to 180 characters, your business will benefit on upgrading their lengths to 230 up to 320.

-If you’re looking for a specialist in Denver who can help you with your snippet optimization, you can start by connecting with MojoSEO today!
+If you’re looking for a specialist in Denver who can help you with your snippet optimization.
+Then you can start by connecting with MojoSEO today!